Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**

-Ensure to add any other context about the problem here, including what solutions you've tried already.
+Please add any other context about the problem here, including what solutions you've tried already.

 **OS version and Desktop information**